kubernetes/website/content/en/docs/contribute/review/reviewing-prs.md

 - Read the  [content guide](/docs/contribute/style/content-guide/) and
 [style guide](/docs/contribute/style/style-guide/) so you can leave informed comments.
-- Understand the different [roles and responsibilities](/docs/contribute/participating/#roles-and-responsibilities) in the Kubernetes documentation community
+- Understand the different [roles and responsibilities](/docs/contribute/participating/#roles-and-responsibilities) in the Kubernetes documentation community.

 {{% /capture %}}